Skip to main content

 Firstly, we can observe items 1, 2 and 3.
 It is worth mentioning that item 1 is not an adapter, it is synonymous with the local network.

 Item 1 is labelled as “lo:”, this means that details in this section have to do with your localhost.
 Internal network setting of your system.
-This is very evident from the fact that the IPV$ address on the third line is the common loopback address aka 127.0.0.1.
+This is very evident from the fact that the IPV4 address on the third line is the common loopback address aka 127.0.0.1.
 Whatever happens on this network interface is never leaving your workstation unless others are configured.

 Item 2 is labelled as "enp03s".
 It has an IPV4 address with the pattern as 192.168.x.x. most of the time when you connect your workstation to a network device, the network device will assign an IP to your workstation, this IP will have a pattern as such.
 If you have multiple devices attached to the same network device(e.g MiFi/WiFi/Router/Modem), only the last parts of the IP will change(not more than the last 2 octets).